strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/optional-software/process-manager.md

 # Process manager

-Start a Strapi application using a process manager.
+Start a Strapi application using the [PM2](https://pm2.keymetrics.io/) process manager.
 Process managers allow you to keep your Strapi application running and to reload it without downtime.
-[PM2](https://pm2.keymetrics.io/) is used in this example.
+The following documentation covers:

+- installation,

 ## Install PM2